Why a Residency?

 Tuition & Employment

 - Tuition: $5,500

 2) Obtain employment with Kaiser Permanente on your own.
-There are many jobs available within Northern California Rehab Services.
-You can find positions at http://www.kaiserpermanentejobs.org/jobs.aspx.
 These are regular employment positions independent from the Residency.
 Kaiser Permanente employees can leverage generous continuing education benefits to help fund their course of study.
-Contact the program director for more information.
+Find open positions at http://www.kaiserpermanentejobs.org/jobs.aspx.